reproductionprohibited/Wordmes/README.md

 ![Title Screen](wordmes_git_readme/title_screen.png)

-This app consists of mini-word-games that you can play from any point on the globe, with just having access to the Internet ( there's only 1 game that can be played without internet )
+This app consists of mini-word-games that you can play from any point on the globe, with just having access to the Internet ( there're 2 games that can be played without internet )
 The list of games is:
   * ***Wordle***
   * ***Sharkman***